-- Nine states either repealed or amended lifetime disenfranchisement laws - Two states expanded voting rights to persons under community supervision (probation and parole) - Five states eased the restoration process for persons seeking to have their right to vote restored after completing sentence - Three states improved data and information sharing
+- Nine states either repealed or amended lifetime disenfranchisement laws - Three states expanded voting rights to persons under community supervision (probation and parole) - Eight states eased the restoration process for persons seeking to have their right to vote restored after completing sentence - Three states improved data and information sharing

-These policy changes represent a national momentum for reform of restrictive voting rights laws.
-As a result of these reforms, at least 760,000 persons have regained the right to vote.
+These policy changes represent national momentum for reform of restrictive voting rights laws.
+As a result of the reforms achieved during the period from 1997-2010, an estimated 800,000 persons have regained the right to vote.
 These include:

-- Texas's repeal of the two-year waiting period before regaining eligibility to vote restored rights to an estimated 317,000 persons - A simplification of Florida's clemency process resulted in the restoration of voting rights for 115,000 residents - Governor Tom Vilsack's executive order in Iowa restored voting rights to nearly 100,000 state residents - New Mexico's repeal of its lifetime disenfranchisement provision restored the right to vote to more than 69,000 individuals - Maryland's repeal of its lifetime prohibition against voting for persons who have completed sentence resulted in the restoration of voting rights for more than 52,000 residents - Nebraska's reform to its disenfranchisement law regarding persons who have completed sentence resulted in the return of the right to vote to more than 50,000 residents - Connecticut's repeal of its ban on voting for persons on probation extended the right to vote to more than 33,000 residents - Rhode Island's repeal of a state prohibition against voting for persons on probation and parole resulted in the restoration of voting rights to more than 15,000 residents - Delaware's repeal of lifetime disenfranchisement for individuals convicted of felonies restored the right to vote to 6,400 persons - In Virginia and Kentucky, recent efforts to ease the restoration process by their respective governors have resulted in the restoration of voting rights to 5,000 residents
+- Texas's repeal of the two-year waiting before regaining eligibility to vote restored rights to an estimated 317,000 persons - A simplification of Florida's clemency process resulted in the restoration of voting rights for 152,000 residents - Governor Tom Vilsack's executive order in Iowa restored voting rights to nearly 100,000 state citizens - New Mexico's repeal of its lifetime disenfranchisement provision restored the right to vote to more than 69,000 individuals - Maryland's repeal of its lifetime prohibition against voting for persons who have completed their sentence resulted in the restoration of voting rights for more than 52,000 persons - Nebraska's disenfranchisement law reform regarding persons who have completed sentences resulted in the return of the right to vote to more than 50,000 residents - Connecticut's repeal of its ban on voting for persons on probation extended the right to vote to more than 33,000 citizens - Rhode Island's repeal of a prohibition on voting for persons on probation and parole resulted in the restoration of rights to more than 15,000 individuals - Delaware's repeal of lifetime disenfranchisement for individuals convicted of felonies restored the right to vote to 6,400 persons - Policy changes in Virginia during the last two gubernatorial administrations restored the right to vote to over 8,500 citizens - Kentucky streamlined voter restoration procedures through the governor's office resulted in extending the right to vote to more than 4,200 persons - A simplified rights restoration process in Alabama has resulted in 7,700 people having their rights restored